The Connection Between Autoimmunity and Gut Health

 Research into possible effects of bacterial diversity on behavior may help guide the development of new probiotic and prebiotic therapies for treating mental health conditions such as anxiety and depression.
 (Source)

-Over the last few decades, the prevalence of autoimmune diseases such as celiac disease has risen and has been linked to increased consumption of gluten, which is very common in Western diets.
+Over the last few decades, the prevalence of autoimmune diseases such as celiac disease has risen and may be linked to increased consumption of gluten, which is very common in Western diets.

 Food sensitivities cause immune reactions that may be uncomfortable but not life-threatening.
 This kind of reaction to food may resolve over time as the composition of the gut microbiome evolves.